Vibe-coding-on-Agentic-DevOps/vibe-coding-poznan/README.md

 ## ✨ Features
 - Upload and transcribe videos in various formats (mp4, mkv, avi, etc.)
-- **Unsupported file types are automatically converted to a supported format before transcription, so you can upload almost any video!**
+- **Duplicate detection:** Uploading or transcribing a duplicate file fetches the existing transcript from the database—no wasted compute!
+- **Database tab:** View, transcribe, and delete files.
+No manual add—files are added via the Transcribe tab only.
+- **Database Search tab:** Search and ask questions across all transcriptions using GPT.
+- All transcriptions are stored in a persistent database (SQLite via Flask-SQLAlchemy).
+- Uploaded files are stored in a persistent `uploads` folder.
+Deleting a file from the database tab also deletes the file from disk.
-- Automatic audio extraction and conversion
+- Automatic audio extraction and conversion for unsupported file types.
-- Accurate transcription using Azure OpenAI Whisper
+- Accurate transcription using Azure OpenAI Whisper.
 - Search through the transcript and jump to video moments 🔍
 - Keyword highlighting and instant navigation
 - Ask prompts about the video using GPT 🤖